nferrara100/python-json/word-statistics/README.md

 7. The current implementation is not memory efficient on large files because it reads the entire file into memory before parsing it.
 This could be improved, but would make the solution more complicated.
+8. Outputting to a .txt file, a .rtf file to allow formatting such as bold words, or a webpage via HTML to allow interactive results.